WeAreWizards/blog/content/articles/looking-at-payments.md

 ```

 Stripe seems to give the best price but keep in mind you cand probably get better rates than the advertised one (at least for Paymill according to the employee I met ages ago).
-FastSpring is pretty damn expensive.
+FastSpring is pretty damn expensive but seems to have european VAT handled for us.

 ## Handling VAT